AdobeDocs/experience-manager-65.en/help/forms/developing/application-manager-client-java-api.md

 }
 ```

-## Quick Start (SOAP mode): Getting a Application using the Java API {#quick-start-soap-mode-getting-a-application-using-the-java-api}
+## Quick Start (SOAP mode): Getting an Application using the Java&trade; API {#quick-start-soap-mode-getting-a-application-using-the-java-api}

-The following Java code example gets an application using the Java API.
+The following Java&trade; code example gets an application using the Java&trade; API.

 ```java
 /*